anicetdushime/Tippy-calculator/README.md

 The following **extensions** are implemented:

 * [ ] Custom colors palette selected
+* [ ] Included emojis in the Tip description section
+* [ ] Included custom image as background
-* [ ] List anything else that you did to improve the app functionality or design!
+* [ ] Customized colors and font sizes to improve interface

 ## Video Walkthrough